OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 In the past, a common out-of-band authentication mechanism would have been an email or SMS containing a password reset link.
 Attackers use this weak mechanism to reset accounts they don't yet control, such as taking over a person's email account and re-using any discovered reset links.
 There are better ways to handle out-of-band verification.

 Secure out-of-band authentication mechanisms will generally involve the authentication server communicating with a physical device over a secure secondary channel.
 Examples include push notifications to mobile devices.
-This type of authenticator is considered "something you have".
+This type of authentication mechanism is considered "something you have".

 The communication may includes an authentication code, typically a random number/code (which will get sent back as confirmation via the primary channel), or feature some form of approval dialog.
 The authentication server waits to receive the confirmation and if it is received correctly can consider authenticated to have succeeded.

 The ASVS assumes that few developers will be developing new types of out-of-band authentication mechanism but rather will be utilizing existing types.
 As such, the following ASVS requirements focus on existing mechanisms.
 If developing a new type of out-of-band mechanism, please refer to NIST SP 800-63B &sect; 5.1.3.1.

-Unsafe out-of-band authenticators such as e-mail and VOIP are not permitted.
+Unsafe out-of-band authentication mechanisms such as e-mail and VOIP are not permitted.
 PSTN and SMS authentication are currently "restricted" by NIST and should be deprecated in favor of push notifications or similar.
 If you need to use telephone or SMS out-of-band authentication, please see NIST SP 800-63B &sect; 5.1.3.3.

 | # | Description | L1 | L2 | L3 | CWE | [NIST &sect;](https://pages.nist.gov/800-63-3/sp800-63b.html) |
 | :---: | :--- | :---: | :---: | :---: | :---: | :---: |